Modern immigration to the United Kingdom: World War II

 In the lead-up to World War II, many people from Germany, particularly those belonging to minorities which were persecuted under Nazi rule, such as Jews, sought to emigrate to the United Kingdom, and it is estimated that as many as 50,000 may have been successful.
-There were immigration caps on the number who could enter and, subsequently, some applicants were turned away.
+There were immigration caps on the number who could enter, and, subsequently, some applicants were turned away.
 When the UK declared war on Germany, however, migration between the countries ceased.

-UK immigration and emigration with net figures, including British and non-British citizens, 1970 to 2022.
-Data from Office for National Statistics.

 During the Second World War, an estimated 10,000 West Indian men came to the UK.
 They were the first non-white group to settle in large numbers, and whilst two-thirds of them were repatriated after the war, returning ex-servicemen formed the majority of passengers who arrived on the Empire Windrush in 1948.

 At the end of the Second World War, substantial groups of people from Soviet-controlled territories settled in the UK, particularly Poles and Ukrainians.
 The UK recruited displaced people as so-called European Volunteer Workers in order to provide labour to industries that were required in order to aid economic recovery after the war.
 In the 1951 United Kingdom census, the Polish-born population of the country numbered some 162,339, up from 44,642 in 1931.

 There was also an influx of refugees from Hungary, following the crushing of the 1956 Hungarian revolution, numbering 20,990 people.